Slyde-R/not-jku-thesis/0.1.0/template/thesis.typ

 //#show raw: set text(font: "New Computer Modern Mono", size: 11pt)

 #set page(paper: "a4",
-          numbering: "1/1", // this is necessary for the glossary
+          //numbering: "1", // this is necessary for the glossary
           number-align: right,
           margin: (left: 2.5cm+1cm, // binding correction of 1cm for single sided printing
                    right: 2.5cm,